WHAT

 Music, Sound & Somatic Healing

-In my practice
+in my practice

 Having been aware and curious about sound and gong baths for decades, it wasn’t until a few years ago that I actually experienced one first-hand.
 At the time, I had been wondering about the link between my making process and the music I listen to in the studio, the motifs and shapes that came up in my artwork and whether there was a direct connection- how they feed into one another.
 I’ve known music/sound is integral to my process, but a question around whether it directs the kinds of work I make was unresolved.
 I was curious to know.

 The answers to these wonderings made themselves evident during my first Gong bath.
 It was a profound experience where I saw lots of shapes and colours, and the deep visceral response in my body had a massive impact on me.
 Given that my work is centred on the body and the visceral experience that healing sound has on the body, there was a wonderful drawing together of the different facets and interests of my art practice.
-But I also had loads more questions and a desire to know more about the how of it, so I decided to learn.

 Though this practice is primarily about offering deep rest and healing to others, it has also instigated a creative outlet and enabled collaborations with: writer Josephine Hall, to create a meditative spoken word soundscape; music producer, Tom Morris forming experimental music duo, PAL, to create an album titled Leisure Forever (2023) ad leading to being commissioned by Cement Fields to co-create a Soundscape with students at Northfleet Technology Collage (2024/2025).
 I was also invited to contribute to musical performance artist Ziah Ziah’s immersive artwork, titled Big Mars Energy at Quench Gallery (2024).